marceloavf/github-tools-vsts/README.md

 If you'd like to make some changes yourself, see the following:
 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device
 2. Make sure yarn is globally installed (`npm install -g yarn`)
-3. Run `yarn` to download required packages.
+3. Run `yarn` to download required packages
 4. Build the application: `yarn build`
 5. If you contributed something new, run `yarn contrib:add <your GitHub username>` to add yourself [below](#contributors)
 6. Finally, submit a [pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) with your changes!